charliee03/Hackerrank/README.md

 ## Deployment

 This website is deployed on Vercel.
-Visit [your-vercel-url] to see it live.
+After you complete the Vercel deployment, update this URL with your Vercel deployment URL.

 ## Features